shaunikm/Doodle/README.md

 ## 🏗️ Model Architecture

+The project explores two model architectures for image classification tasks:

+### CNN Architecture
-The model is a **Convolutional Neural Network (CNN)** designed for image classification tasks.
-It is structured with 3 convolutional blocks followed by fully connected layers.
+The CNN model is structured with 3 convolutional blocks followed by fully connected layers.
 Each block consists of:

 - **Convolutional Layers**: Two convolutional layers with 3x3 filters, ReLU activation, and L2 regularization to prevent overfitting.
 - **Batch Normalization**: Applied after each convolutional layer to stabilize and accelerate training.